ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

   * The :ref:`blockinfile module <blockinfile_module>` had its ``follow`` parameter removed because it inherently modifies the content of an existing file so it makes no sense to operate on the link itself.
+  * In Ansible-2.5.3, the :ref:`template module <template_module>` became more strict about its
+    ``src`` file being proper utf-8.
+Previously, non-utf8 contents in a template module src file would result in a mangled output file (the non-utf8 characters would be replaced with a unicode replacement character).
+Now, on Python2, the module will error out with the message, "Template source files must be utf-8 encoded".
+On Python3, the module will first attempt to pass the non-utf8 characters through verbatim and fail if that does not succeed.

 Plugins
 =======